May 1995 through April 1997 (EE Bond Rates and Terms)

 Yes, but only if you cash your bond within the first five years.
 You may cash in (redeem) an EE Bond after 12 months.
 However, if you redeem the bond in less than five years after its issue date, you do not get the last three months of interest.
 For example, if you redeem an EE Bond after 18 months, you get the first 15 months of interest.

-Because interest is added only once every six months, you may want to consider that six-month anniversary as you plan when to redeem the bond.
+Because interest is added only once every six months, you may want to consider that six-month mark as you plan when to redeem the bond.

 - When you redeem these bonds, you get the value of the bond as of the last date that interest was added.